 - That the defendant acted recklessly.

 Proving a defendant’s intent can be a difficult task for any prosecutor.
 The law instructs the factfinder (whether judge or jury) to look to the surrounding circumstances to infer intent.
 These circumstances could include things like the defendant’s statements at the time of the incident or inferring intent from behavior or prior knowledge.
-An experienced criminal defense attorney like Morgan E. Leigh from Scrofano Law, P.C., knows how to successfully challenge a prosecutor’s intent arguments.
+An experienced criminal defense attorney like Paolo Gnocchi from Scrofano Law, P.C., knows how to successfully challenge a prosecutor’s intent arguments.

 What Behavior Does Law Enforcement Consider Reckless Endangerment MD?